Reiningecho90/Raspberry-Pi-0W-Rocket-Project/README.md

 - As mentioned on the issues page, the firsts tests for the deployment were succesful
 - Added camera script (launch-record.py)
 - Started new pull request, move scripts to main for ease of access
+- Adjusted comments, preparing to make an update archive file